SG-Eddin/Technical-Documentation-Best-Practices/Overview.md

 # Technical Documentation Overview

+Technical writing is not just about understanding technical information and recording it in a document, technical writing takes high-level information and processes it into digestible content for a specific audience

 ### Definition

 Technical Documentation / Technical Writing fall under *Technical Communication* which is broadly defined by the [Society of Technical Communication](https://www.stc.org/about-stc/defining-technical-communication/) as: